Kristen Bell: Everything to know about HBO Max’s new ‘Gossip Girl’ reboot

 No release date for the new Gossip Girl has been announced.

-As HBO Max approaches its May 2020 launch date, you’ll probably hear more about the status of its various projects.
+As HBO Max gains more traction, you’ll probably hear more about the status of its various projects.
 Right now, we know this new iteration of Gossip Girl exists and is happening, but that’s pretty much it.
 No casting has been announced outside of Bell’s return.
+The show is tentatively slated for a 2021 release.

 When Gossip Girl returns, you will too.
 After all, you know you love it.
 XOXO, Film Daily